bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 And before I go into the next point, so we have up until now assumed that Dave always needs to be the one who creates the secret and gets the hash and sends it to Alice.

 But AMP flips that on its head like he sent, and Alice will be the one who comes up with the secret, gets the hash.
-She will encrypt the secret such that only Dave can decrypt it, right?
+She will encrypt the secret such that only Dave can decrypt it.
 Do the whole onion encryption thing.
 And now she'll go ahead with a payment to this hash.
 She will attach this as metadata to that message.